Chicago Housing Authority Police Department: Chiefs

 CPD Patrolman, Gang Crimes and PHS Tactical Team member Matthew Brandon also served as Deputy and Interim Chief from November to December 1996.
 Brandon had previously worked with many of the personnel he would later lead as chief and added to the CHAPD's aggressive edge in its war on gang violence.

 On December 1, 1996, LeRoy O'Shield left his post as Commander of CPD's Austin District to become the eighth Chief of Police for the CHAPD.
-O'Shield's thirty years of experience, support for esteemed building programs for youth and community-oriented policing background led CHA Administration to believe that he would be instrumental in improving relations with the residents and serve as the bridge for better co-operation between the CHAPD and CPD.

-That definitely was not the case.
+O'Shield's thirty years of experience, support for esteemed building programs for youth and community-oriented policing background led CHA Administration to believe that he would be instrumental in improving relations with the residents and serve as the bridge for better co-operation between the CHAPD and CPD, which proved not to be the case.
 LeRoy O'Shield and Harvey Radney were the last two to be appointed as Chief under the direction of the Mayor and control of CHA by the City of Chicago.
-It was well known that the previous chiefs used their skills and experience to enhance the growth of the CHAPD, O'Shield and Radney were key to the dismantling and eventual the demise of the entire department.
-They did little to lead the department but found many ways to work with the opposition to defame and mere the officers reputation.